 This module is intended to introduce you to the principles and strategies for adapting traditional tales for theatrical performances.
 Throughout the module, theoretical approaches will be examined and evaluated through a mixture of seminar and practical workshop activities.
 The module will explore a range of theoretical issues and examine how they impinge on theatre practice.
 As well as developing a range of performance skills, the module will introduce you to a variety of techniques that can be adapted as a teacher when telling stories in the classroom or as a theatre worker leading workshops with children.

 This module is designed to reflect the significant pedagogic relationship between drama education and approaches to the teaching of literacy: speaking and listening, reading and writing.
 It also proves to be a useful course in understanding pedagogic approaches in language acquisition for both first and second language learners.

 Foundations of TESOL Methodology or Innovations in TESOL Methodology (15 CATS)

-These modules address methodology, issues and research in ELT depending on the amount of ELT students have already undertaken (the cut off between the modules is either less or more than two years).
-Emphasis will be placed on the value of reflection on students' own learning (and possibly, teaching) experience, as well as on the need to adapt recent developments and research findings for contextually appropriate lesson planning and course design.
+These two modules address methodology, issues and research in TESOL.
+Students are assigned to take one of the modules only and allocation to a module is largely determined by students’ English language teaching experience – those students with limited or no actual teaching experience take the Foundations module while students with significant English language teaching experience take the Innovations module.
+In these modules, emphasis is placed on the value of reflection on students' own learning (and possibly, teaching) experience, as well as on the need to adapt recent developments and research findings for contextually appropriate lesson planning and course design.